w3f/polkadot-wiki/docs/learn/learn-guides-coretime-parachains.md

 ```

 After the test parachain collator node is successfully compiled, export its genesis state and the
-code by using the following commands.
-If the export is successful, these two files should show up in
+code using the following commands.
+If the export succeeds, these two files should appear in
 the Polkadot-SDK repository.

 ```